thom-bahm/OpenGL-basic-demo/README.md

 * (Not sure when to start this part) Figure out texture tiling and Apply textures to plane (or wait until final wave model is done to do this, could just use a color during 'development')

 * ...
 To be continued, worry about this in a while

-##### What Do I need to know?
-* Need to learn how intergrals work and generally better calculus
-* Discrete Fourier Transform, also regular but I kind of understand Fourier Transform
-* Gerstner Waves and equations related
-* Need to get more comfortable with c++ again.
-* All the lighting and refraction details necessary to create realistic water.
-* Ultimately, Fast Fourier Transform and how to implement it.